civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraphs 92(1)(b) and (c) of the Act are replaced by the following:

-    among the sources from which a trade, industry or profession obtains a product, **including labour**,
+    among the sources from which a trade, industry or profession obtains a product, including labour,

-    among the outlets through which a trade, industry or profession disposes of a product, **including labour**, or
+    among the outlets through which a trade, industry or profession disposes of a product, including labour, or

+  **(1.1)** The portion of paragraph 92(1)(e) of the Act before subparagraph (i) is replaced by the following:

+    in the case of a completed merger, in order to restore competition to the level that would have prevailed but for the merger, order any party to the merger or any other person

+  **(1.2)** The portion of paragraph 92(1)(f) of the Act before subparagraph (i) is replaced by the following:

+    in the case of a proposed merger, in order to preserve the level of competition that would prevail but for the merger, make an order directed against any party to the proposed merger or any other person

+  **(1.3)** Clause 92(1)(f)(iii)(A) of the Act is replaced by the following:

+    prohibiting the person against whom the order is directed, should the merger or part thereof be completed, from doing any act or thing the prohibition of which the Tribunal determines to be necessary to ensure that the merger or part thereof does not prevent or lessen competition, or

-  **(2)** Subsection 92(2) of the Act is repealed.
+  **(2)** Subsection 92(2) of the Act is **replaced by the following**:

+    **(2)** For the purpose of this section, if the Tribunal finds, on a balance of probabilities, that a merger or proposed merger results or is likely to result in a significant increase in concentration or market share, the Tribunal shall also find that the merger or proposed merger prevents or lessens, or is likely to prevent or lessen, competition substantially, unless the contrary is proved on a balance of probabilities by the parties to the merger or proposed merger.

+    **(3)** A merger or proposed merger results or is likely to result in a significant increase in concentration or market share if, in any relevant market, as a result of the merger or proposed merger,

+      the concentration index increases or is likely to increase by more than 100; and

+      either

+      the concentration index is or is likely to be more than 1,800, or

+      the market share of the parties to the merger or proposed merger is or is likely to be more than 30%.

+    **(4)** In subsection (3), **concentration index** means, in any relevant market, the sum of the squares of the market shares of the suppliers or customers.

+    **(5)** The Governor in Council may by regulation prescribe different values than those provided in **subsection** (3).

 ### Section 250

   **(1)** Paragraph 93(g.1) of the Act is replaced by the following:

-    network effects within **a** market;
+    network effects within a market;

   **(2)** Section 93 of the Act is amended by striking out "and" at the end of paragraph (g.3) and by adding the following after that paragraph:

-    any effect from the change in concentration or market share that the merger or proposed merger has brought about or is likely to bring about;
+    the change in concentration or market share that the merger or proposed merger has brought about or is likely to bring about;

     any likelihood that the merger or proposed merger will or would result in express or tacit coordination between competitors in a market; and